Intent: Why do we teach what we teach?

 We Achieve this by:

-- Weekly co-planning sessions enable our teachers the opportunity to work collaboratively digging deep into their lesson planning, explore misconceptions, discussing what pupils need to know and show to be successful and giving teachers the time to rehears their lessons and give their colleagues feedback.
+Regular co-planning sessions enable our teachers the opportunity to work collaboratively digging deep into their lesson planning, explore misconceptions, discussing what pupils need to know and show to be successful and giving teachers the time to rehears their lessons and give their colleagues feedback.

-- Every teacher completes Intellectual Preparation to support the planning process.
+Every teacher completes Intellectual Preparation to support the planning process.
 This allows teachers to plan specially for the pupils in room, ensure the needs of all pupils are met and to adapt their planning based on pupil data.

 Curriculum Implementation